pokt-network/poktroll/docusaurus/docs/packages/pkg/sdk/sdk.md

 the list returned by the `GetSessionSupplierEndpoints` method.

 ### SendRelay

+_tl;dr Send a relay request to a specific Supplier._

 Once a `Supplier` is selected, the `POKTRollSDK` consumer can then pass the corresponding `SingleSupplierEndpoint` to the `SendRelay` method which will take care of constructing